vishpai/Getting_and_Cleaning_Data/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-###Reference: README.txt from the UCI HAR Dataset which is described in detail next section/s
+Reference: README.txt from the UCI HAR Dataset which is described in detail next section/s

-#GETTING THE DATA
+#Getting the Data
 Data for this particular assignment was obtained from the location mentioned below: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Zip file contains many files but files of our interest are listed below.